 Our Club staffs nearly 200 series & special races plus the Regatta in August plus the Cadet Regatta, plus numerous Training events and Sail Training Week.
 This is a busy club.
 Would you like to help by helming or crewing a patrol boat or undertaking Race Officer duties?
 Training will be provided.
 All sailors greatly appreciate those who assist in this way.
 This opportunity is open to ALL members - not just those who sail dinghies regularly.
 Apart from sailing, what better way to enjoy our fair breezes and glorious sunshine than out on the ocean in one of our patrol boats.
 To learn more about sailing support at BHYC, please contact our Sailing Support Officer by email.

-We use the Dutyman web based system to manage our sailing support roster.
-To see the current Duty Roster, click here.
-Use your browser back button to return to this page.
+We use the Sailing Club Manager web based system to manage our sailing support roster.
+To see the current Duty Roster, log in to this web site and use the menu on the left hand side of the members' portal page.

 For a local weather forecast or a current weather report, click here.